jlouie10/unit-4-game/README.md

     * Players will access the credits if they defeat all other characters
     * Players will access the game over screen if they are defeated

-Separate screen for each stage of the game:
+Other features
-* Character Select
+* Screen is cleared at each stage of the game
-* Arena
+* Damage dealt and taken will appear in the character model instead of a message

 # Screenshots